6 Answers to Common Social Media Questions

 It’s a common question, and it comes down to the fact that LinkedIn is very different to other social networks such as Facebook and Twitter.
 LinkedIn is a professional network and aimed primarily at business connections.
 To connect with someone on LinkedIn, you both need to agree to this connection i.e. it’s a reciprocal 2-way connection – just like Facebook friends.

-The question definitely divides the marketing community, and you’ll see passionate arguments on both sides!
+The question definitely divides the marketing community, and you'll see passionate arguments on both sides!
 My view is that it is down to your marketing strategy.
-Technically sending a connection request to someone you don’t know is against the LinkedIn User Agreement.
-If someone receives a connection request from someone they don’t know they can respond by checking “I don’t know this person”.
-LinkedIn monitors the amount of “I don’t know”s and once you reach a certain amount, you can get a warning and potentially your account could be restricted.
-You can read more on this LinkedIn company page entitled Close to Being Restricted.
+Technically sending a connection request to someone you don't know is against the LinkedIn User Agreement.
+If someone receives a connection request from someone they don't know they can respond by checking "I don't know this person".
+LinkedIn monitors the amount of "I don't know"s and once you reach a certain amount, you can get a warning and potentially your account could be restricted.

 My strategy is to only send and receive connection requests to/from people I know in some way.
 That could mean I know them in person, or I could have exchanged emails or had a conversation on another network such as Twitter.
 I know some people advocate growing your network as large as possible.
 Despite that going against LinkedIn’s terms, I can kind of see the logic in that strategy, but it doesn’t work for me.
 Can you vouch for all your connections?
 What if someone asks how you know one of your connections?
 That happened to me once, and because I had just accepted this person (someone that I didn’t really know) I wasn’t able to say anything about them.
 Don’t chase numbers- chase real connections and real relationships!

 Having said that, there are exceptions to this rule.
 Social media is mainly down to building relationships.
 Why should LinkedIn be any different?
-If you don’t know the person have a look at their profile and see whether it would be helpful to connect to them – if they are someone relevant and influential.
-If you really don’t know them, then reply personally to start with a conversation.
+If you don't know the person, have a look at their profile and see whether it would be helpful to connect to them - if they are someone relevant and influential.
+If you really don't know them, then reply personally to start with a conversation.
 Many do reply and we get to know each other from then on.
-Unfortunately some never reply and it was fairly obvious that they weren’t interested in connecting with me as such, but just chasing numbers.
+Unfortunately, some never replied and it was fairly obvious that they weren't interested in connecting with me as such, but just chasing numbers.

 Related Articles: